LINDA WERTHEIMER, Host:

 JON HAMILTON: An enemy truck packed with artillery shells and gasoline caused Jake Mathers first concussion in Iraq.
 Mathers was in a firefight near Ramadi when the truck blew up.

-Mr. JAKE MATHERS (U.S. Marine Corps): All I saw was sparks and then I went out like a light.
+JAKE MATHERS: All I saw was sparks and then I went out like a light.
 And I woke up and my nose was bleeding, my ears was bleeding, you know, like my tear ducts were bleeding.

 HAMILTON: Mathers' body was intact, though.
 So, he stayed with his Marine unit and suffered another concussion.

 MATHERS: Oh, there were several.
 An RPG hit my truck one time.
 I got knocked out.
 And another time, we were going down this street called Ice Cream, probably the worst street in Ramadi, one of them.
 And one of the guys shot an RPG and it hit the hood of our vehicle and blew up.